askomics/flaskomics/docs/query.md

 ![Filtering displayed relations](img/filters.png){: .center}

+!!!
+Tip
+    You can stop the *Included_in* relations from being displayed by toggling the *Show FALDO relations* button.

 ## Removing instanciated relations

 At any point, you can remove an instanciated node **(and any node linked to it)**, by selecting the node you wish to remove, and using the **Remove Node** button at the top of the interface.